Interactive Code Generation via Test-Driven User-Intent Formalization: Abstract

 \section{Abstract}

-Pre-trained large language models (LLMs) such as OpenAI Codex have shown immense potential in automating significant aspects of coding by producing natural code from informal natural language (NL) intent.
-However, the code produced does not have any correctness guarantees around satisfying users intent.
+Large language models (LLMs) have shown great potential in automating significant aspects of coding by producing natural code from informal natural language (NL) intent.
+However, when interacting with LLMs, users have no guarantees that the code suggestions produced correctly satisfy the intent they provided.
 In fact, it is hard to define a notion of correctness since natural language can be ambiguous and lacks a formal semantics.

-In this paper, we take a first step towards addressing the problem above by proposing the workflow of {\it test-driven user-intent formalization} (TDUIF), which leverages lightweight user feedback to jointly (a) formalize the user intent as tests (a partial specification), and (b) generates code that meets the formal user intent.
-To perform a scalable and large-scale automated evaluation of the algorithms without requiring a user in the loop, we describe how to {\it simulate user interaction} with high-fidelity using a reference solution.
-We also describe and implement alternate implementations of several algorithmic components (including mutating and ranking a set of tests) that can be composed for efficient solutions to the TDUIF problem.

-We have developed a system \TOOL{} that implements several solutions to \tappProblem{}, and compare their relative effectiveness on the MBPP academic code generation benchmark.
-Our results are promising with using the OpenAI Codex LLM on MBPP: our best algorithm improves the \passk{1} code generation accuracy metric from $48.39\%$ to $70.49\%$ with a {\it single} user query, and up to $85.48\%$ with up to 5 user queries.
-Second, we can generate a non-trivial functional unit test consistent with the user intent within an average of $1.69$ user queries for $90.40\%$ of the examples in this dataset.